wollmers/LCS/README.md

 # STABILITY

-Until release of version 1.00 the included methods, names of methods and their interface is subject to change.
+Until release of version 1.00 the included methods, names of methods and their interfaces are subject to change.

 Beginning with version 1.00 the specification will be stable, i.e. not changed between major versions.